Field Sobriety Tests

 - Raising your arms more than six inches from your sides,

 - At the end of the line, turning differently than the way the officer instructed,

 Showing two of these things means that you fail the test.
 Most sober people will show two or more clues.

 Other field sobriety tests have similar holes in them.
-In my years defending against DUII charges, we have seen very few people not “fail” the field sobriety tests, even those with zero alcohol and zero drugs in their system.
+In my years defending against DUII charges, I have seen very few people not “fail” the field sobriety tests, even those with zero alcohol and zero drugs in their system.